surya-gujja/bigDataPro/answers.md

 [`qualitas_report.tex`](qualitas_report.tex).
 The report references the monitored implementation and raw metrics sample (`data/metrics_sample.csv`).
 Packaging instructions are provided in the respective project READMEs so reviewers can recreate the submission archives locally when needed.
+These files now reflect the merged wording from both historical branches, eliminating the conflict markers that previously blocked the pull request.